littell/gramble-docs/tutorial/understanding-structure.md

 ### Content

-All cells directly under header rows are considered "content" -- generally speaking, they'll represent linguistic information like "ninapenda" or "1" -- until the block ends.
+All cells directly under header cells are considered "content" -- generally speaking, they'll represent linguistic information like "ninapenda" or "1" -- until the block ends.

 By default, all content cells are interpreted *literally*, which means that any characters (letters, numbers, etc.) inside them will be interpreted as referring only to those characters.
 For example, we learned earlier that "%" and ":" have special interpretations in Gramble, but inside a content cell they have no special interpretation, they're just the literal characters "%" and ":".